jonlpersson/ed-latimore/site/_posts/2023-08-30-art-vs-business.md

 Art is a process.
 It's a mode of expression.

 While others may enjoy it (to the point where that artist enjoys commercial and financial success), art is created with attention to the method and the artist's personal satisfaction.
-Financial gains are possible (especially if you are talented), but money is&nbsp;***not***&nbsp;the initial goal or sustaining motivation.​
+Financial gains are possible (especially if you are talented), but money is ***not*** the initial goal or sustaining motivation.​

 To the 1st point, the method.
 There are many mediums of artistic expression.
 You can write, paint, sculpt, sing, rap, etc. You can run, jump, swing a bat, throw a ball, etc. Yes, I'm considering sports as art.
 Anything can be considered an artistic pursuit.

 ***"A man can be an artist in anything.
 Food, whatever.
 It depends on how good he is at it.
 Creasy's art is death.
-He's about to paint his masterpiece."***&nbsp;**-Paul Rayburn, "Man On Fire"**
+He's about to paint his masterpiece."*** **\-Paul Rayburn, "Man On Fire"**

 We choose a method that suits our personality and interests.
 People with athlete-level physical ability don't always choose the sport with the highest payday.
 If the mode of artistic expression were always chosen with money in mind, every artist would learn to write screenplays and sing pop music.